oracle-livelabs/apex/apex-professional-hol2/introduction.md

 * Add new columns to the existing Products table, Populate the new columns and Create lookup tables.
 * Create a package to manage the Shopping Cart.
 * Create database objects using Quick SQL.
-* Load data using Data Workshop page.
+* Load data using Data generator and Data Workshop page.

-*Note: This workshop assumes you are using Oracle APEX 22.2.*
+*Note: This workshop assumes you are using Oracle APEX 23.2.*

 ## Learn More - *Useful Links*